ctrueden/ctrueden.github.io/_pages/deus/CharPrivateGriffin.md

+---
+layout: page
--=D.E.E.
-(Damocles Experiment Epsilon) Details=-
+title: D.E.E.
+(Damocles Experiment Epsilon) Details
+permalink: /deus/CharPrivateGriffin
+category: deus
+---

-!!-The concept
+## The concept

 The character is an AI driving a state-of-the-art experimental spacecraft.
 Though AIs cannot use mystic magic, this one is an extremely intelligent prototype, and was designed to take advantage of a heretofore-undiscovered corrollary of Miller's prophecy algorithm.
 Not only can this AI extract truth from the numerical values of the universe, but also manipulate reality on a symbolic, macroscopic level by altering those numerical values microscopically (an electron here, a molecular bond there...).
 The main focus of these &quot;magic programs&quot; so far has been to spontaneously tunnel from one location to another.
 The computations to do so are computationally intense, however, and require a significant time investment per jump.
 But the amount of time required increases only logarithmically with distance, meaning that traveling extreme distances instantly and breaking the light speed barrier seem within this machine's grasp.

-!!-Character personality questionnaire
+## Character personality questionnaire

 Would your character (1=Never, 5=Always):
 #Lie to a friend to protect his feelings?  _1_